Sleep is important at all ages. Sleep problems are common among infants and toddlers, affecting both the child and the parents.

 Here are some ways to improve your child’s sleep.

-Sleeping in parents’ bed – If your child has been sleeping in your bed, and you wish to change this, it may be hard to break this habit.
+Sleeping in parents’ bed –Safe sleep practices for infants up to one year of age include room sharing without bed sharing.
+An infant under one year of age must sleep on his back in his own bed.
+If your older child has been sleeping in your bed, and you wish to change this, it may be hard to break the habit.
 It is better to put your baby to sleep in his own bed at a younger age.
-When your child is sleepy but not fully asleep, place him in his own bed.
+When your child is sleepy but not fully asleep, place him in his bed.
 He may cry.
 You can look in on him to see if he is OK but leave him in his own bed.
 It will be frustrating at first, but for this to work, you cannot give in and bring your child to your bed.

 Night-time feedings – When babies are twice their birth weight (at about 6 months) they may no longer need a night-time feeding.
 Your baby will still wake up for the feeding.
 Ask your baby’s doctor when you can start to shorten the night-time feeding a little at a time until it is no longer needed.